aamnah/notes.aamnah.com/content/reactjs/dotnet_core_signalr_react_native.md

 npm install @microsoft/signalr
 ```

 `@microsoft/signalr` works with .NET Core 3.1 and has a `withAutomaticReconnect()` function that we can use for reconnecting if connection lost.
 This makes code simpler.
+And it works with `WebSocket` by default so we don't need the _heartbeat_ either.

 ```js
 const connection = new SignalR.HubConnectionBuilder()